ecomplus/client/README.md

 | callback | Function |

 #### Return
-A object with product properties such as id, name, price
+A object with product properties such as id and name

 #### Example
     EcomIo.getProductBySku('COD1', callback)